FiloSottile/mostly-harmless/README.md

 ## Syncing

 Run `sync.py`, it will add missing flight (as identified by date and flight number) that are in TripIt to Flightdiary.
+Additionally, you can run using the argument "-i <tripit json filename>" (e.g. `sync.py -i tripit.json`) to import the file generated when running `tripit.py > tripit.json`

 ## Dumping all TripIt information